squid-cache/squid-cache.github.io/Features/ConfigureInRefactoring.rst

  SQUID_TOLOWER_VAR_CONTENTS(varname) :: lowercases $varname's contents
  SQUID_TOUPPER_VAR_CONTENTS(varname) :: uppercases $varname's contents
  SQUID_CC_CHECK_ARGUMENT(varname,flag) :: tests whether the compiler can handle the supplied flag.
 Sets {{{$varname}}} to either "yes" or "no"
- SQUID_CXX_CHECK_ARG_FHUGEOBJECTS :: checks that the c++ compiler can handle the -fhuge-objects flag SQUID_CC_GUESS_VARIANT :: checks what compiler the user is using.
-See the function definition for the list of detected compilers
- SQUID_CC_GUESS_OPTIONS :: guesses the options accepted by the compiler to activat certain behaviours; sets ''$squid_cv_cc_option_werror'', ''$squid_cv_cc_option_wall'', ''$squid_cv_cc_option_optimize'', ''$squid_cv_cc_arg_pipe'' (variable names are gcc-inspired)
+ SQUID_DEFINE_BOOL(define_name,$shell_variable,define_comment) :: define a C(++) preprocessor macro {{{define_name}}} with comment {{{define_comment}}} using the expansion of {{{$shell_variable}}} to assign a value: it will be set to 0 if the variable expands to an empty string, 0 , false, or no; 1 if it expands to true, yes or 1; will abort in all other cases.
+ SQUID_YESNO($variable) :: aborts unless the variable expansion is either "yes" or "no".
+It is mostly useful as an input validator for the AC_ARG_ENABLE and AC_ARG_WITH macros.

+There more specific tests, checks and guesses performed by specific macros; their definitions have been moved to the {{{acinclude/}}} directory off the source tree root (and have to be explicitly included at the beginning of configure.in).
+All of them are documented in purpose and side effects; the source is the most comprehensive documentation for them

-== Other stuff to be fixed ==
+== Other stuff to be improved ==

  1. Trunk currently fails to build with linking errors if CFLAGS and CXXFLAGS are set as configure argument.
 The reason for this will have to be found and fixed.
  1. Helper modules require, in order to be built, that a helper-specific testlet be passed successfully.
 Those testlets are shell scripts which perform autoconf-like functions, but without the infrastructure.
 As a result, they lack flexibility and effectiveness in reporting the reasons for failure.
-They need to be reworked to be configure.in scripts to gain those advantages.
+They should be reworked to be configure.in scripts to gain those advantages.
+ 1. AC_CONDITIONAL macors should use in a more uniform manner ENABLE_FOO
+ 1. the complication setting $ECAP_LIBS to ecap/libecap.la  can be replaced by the automake "if USE_ECAP" conditional to build and link the ecap subdir library in src/adaptation/Makefile.am instead of configure.
+ 1. same for $ICAP_LIBS
+ 1. wrapping of the auth libraries build+link in the ENABLE_AUTH_*

 == Other random thoughts ==
 On March 31st 2010, [[http://www.catb.org/~esr/|Eric S. Raymond]] [[http://esr.ibiblio.org/?p=1877|ranted]] against autotools.
 This sparked an interesting debate over cross-platform build tools.
 During the discussion, some alternatives to autotools were mentioned: